tdhaxton/3013-Algorithms/Assignments/P02/README.md

 ![alt text](dictionaryTest_sundries_return.png)

 - And the definition will, again, be displayed if they type 'Enter'.
-If the user types a capital 'Z', the program will exit, as seen below.

 ![alt text](dictionaryTest_capZ.png)

+-  If the user types a capital 'Z', the program will exit.